broadinstitute/gatk-sv/website/docs/best_practices.md

 Users should also review the [Getting Started](/docs/gs/overview) section before attempting to perform SV calling.

+The following sections also contain recommendations pertaining to data and call set QC:

+- Preliminary sample QC in the [EvidenceQc module](/docs/modules/eqc#preliminary-sample-qc).
-Recommendations for assessing the quality of completed call sets can be found on the [MainVcfQc module page](/docs/modules/mvqc).
+- Assessment of completed call sets can be found on the [MainVcfQc module page](/docs/modules/mvqc).